Redeveloping Motor City

 Another component of successful urban redevelopment is to use $1 of federal and state grants to lever abut $3 of private investment for modest-scaled office, hotel, residential and retail development spread to strengthen those two or three rapid transit corridors in Downtown.
 When well-planned, that initial public-private investment sparks more private investment for infill office, hotel, residential and retail development later.
 Instead of following the successful templates of Chicago and Philadelphia for that strategy, Detroit’s government and business leadership concentrated federal and state redevelopment grants on Renaissance Center waterfront, Hart Plaza at the waterfront and a Downtown People Mover.

 Opened in 1977, Renaissance Center has been successful on its own.
-But it is a redevelopment failure because its fortress-like design only encouraged office and hotel patrons to shop and dine inside.
+But viewed as a tax-supported project to spark near-term redevelopment, it was a failure.
+Its fortress-like design only encouraged office and hotel patrons to shop and dine inside.
 It dissuaded Renaissance Center workers and hotel visitors from exploring the waterfront and Hart Plaza.
-Chrysler Freeway dissuaded people from walking to cafes and shops to nearby.
-Though the aerial People Mover, opened 10 years later with a stop at Renaissance Center, intended to circulate people around downtown, its impact has been minimal on retail.
+Chrysler Freeway also dissuaded people from walking to cafes and shops to nearby.
+Though the 1980 aerial Detroit People Mover, opened 10 years later with a stop at Renaissance Center, intended to circulate people around downtown, its impact has been minimal on retail.
 Light rail stations encourage far retail activity around stations.
-For that reason, the 1980s People Mover funds should have been invested in a Woodward Avenue subway or light rail line.
+For that reason, the Detroit People Mover funds should have been invested in a Woodward Avenue Metro subway line.

 Aside from those strategic blunders, in the 1980s, Detroit automakers led America at outsourcing manufacturing jobs to increase corporate profits.
-Ongoing freeway expansion without a single rapid transit line only encouraged black middle class suburban flight.
-By 2000, suburban flight hollowed out much of Detroit.
+Ongoing freeway expansion without a at least three rapid transit lines next encouraged black middle class flight to the suburbs.
+By 2000, suburban flight hollowed out much of Detroit proper.
 By 2008, GM and Chrysler, after failing to adapt to changing consumer preferences, needed a federal bail-out.
 As a result of those and other factors, Detroit became a “Reverse Donut City” and even its Downtown was sketchy.

-This tale of two cities difference in policy is revealed in the numbers:
+The tale of two cities impact of policy differences is revealed in the numbers:

 Detroit 1,850,000 pop./143 square miles